JiahengHu/Updown_scenegraph/README.md

 <h2> Evaluation </h2>

-To evaluate the model, edit the eval.py file to include the model checkpoint location and then type:
+To evaluate the model on the coco eval dataset, edit the eval.py file to include the model checkpoint location and then type:
 ```bash
 python eval.py
 ```